MinKyawNyunt/code-challenge/src/problem3/readme.md

 ---

-## 10. using array index as WalletRow Key
+## 10. Using array index as WalletRow Key
 **Problem:**
 Using the array index as the key prop in React lists can lead to rendering bugs, especially when the list changes (items are added, removed, or reordered).
 This can cause React to incorrectly associate components with data, resulting in unexpected UI behavior.
 It's better to use a unique and stable identifier, such as currency, for the key.